-The construction phase of works shall involve construction of junior and senior accommodation, an entry gate and a tourism Centre and their associated amenities.
+The construction phase of works shall involve construction of junior and senior accommodation and their associated amenities.
 During this period, workers will be transported onto the respective work sites by the contractor's vehicles hence no worker will stay on site.
 Furthermore, each site will require approximately 30 workers (59% skilled and 41% unskilled), but this can change when construction work plans are established at the start of the construction phase.

-Each site will require 1 year for completion, but this will change depending on factors such as funding, resource mobilization, natural calamities, among others.
+Each site will require one year for completion, but this will change depending on factors such as funding, resource mobilization, and natural calamities, among others.